kenika/family-grid-calendar/README.md

 # Event limit for compact mode
 compact_events_to_show: 5 # Preferred: New parameter name
-max_events_to_show: 5 # Legacy parameter: Same function, will be deprecated in v3.0

 # Day limit in compact mode
 compact_days_to_show: 2 # Fewer days to display in compact mode